 The Trustees consider that the Chief Executive Officer, the Chief Financial Officer, the Headteachers and the Senior Leadership Teams comprise the key leadership personnel in charge of directing and controlling, running and operating the Trust on a day to day basis.
-All Trustees give their time freely and no Trustee received remuneration in the year for their role as Trustee.
+All Trustees give their time freely and no Trustee received remuneration in the year.